National Kidney Foundation Singapore scandal

 The organisation's signboard in front of NKFS headquarter in Kim Keat Road was vandalised after the scandal broke out.

 The National Kidney Foundation Singapore scandal, also known as the NKF saga, NKF scandal, or NKF controversy, was a July 2005 scandal involving National Kidney Foundation Singapore (NKF) following the collapse of a defamation trial which it brought against Susan Long and Singapore Press Holdings (SPH).
 This sparked significant controversy, causing a massive backlash and fallout of donors to the charity; it then subsequently resulted in the resignation of chief executive officer T. T. Durai and its board of directors.

 Allegations surrounding the scandal included the false declarations on how long NKF's reserves could last, its number of patients, installation of a golden tap in Durai's private office suite, his salary, use of company cars and first-class air travel.
-Former NKF patron Tan Choo Leng, wife of Senior Minister Goh Chok Tong, sparked further outrage when she remarked that T. T. Durai's pay of "S$600,000 a year is peanuts".
+NKF patron Tan Choo Leng, wife of Senior Minister Goh Chok Tong, sparked further outrage when she remarked that T. T. Durai's pay of "S$600,000 a year is peanuts".

 President of the National Council of Social Service, Gerard Ee, has since been appointed as interim chairman of the organisation.
 A full independent audit on its finances was conducted by KPMG, and a 442-page report released on 19 December 2005 revealed a host of malpractices by the former NKF board and management.
 Durai was apprehended on 17 April 2006 and charged under the Prevention of Corruption Act by the Police.
 A S$12 million civil suit to recover funds by the new NKF board against Durai and four other former board members began on 8 January 2007.